bluerock-io/fm-ci/docker/README.md

 job that builds and publishes the image daily.
 It is however useful to build and run the release image locally when working on improvements and debugging.

+All release-related commands support overriding the Docker image tag via the `RELEASE_TAG` environment variable.

 ## Packaging the Image as a Tarball

 To package the image as `bluerock-fm-release-$VERSION.tar.gz`: